10 Guerrilla Marketing Ideas for Your Small Business

 Most people now search online to validate if you are a legitimate company.
-By seeing that you have an actual office, the will feel more confident to make a transaction with you.
+By seeing that you have an actual office, they will feel more confident to make a transaction with you.

-A website is a powerful tool to let your target clients know that you have the product or service that they have been looking for.
+A website is a powerful tool to let your target clients know you have the product or service they have been looking for.